 Encourage Social Sharing Of Projects

 One of the things that you should consider adding to your weekly email newsletters is a Call to Action.
-This could come in the form of “please share” or “send me copies of what you are doing so I can share” go a long way in creating not just a weekly email chain but a culture of staff supporting staff.
+This could come in the form of “please share” or “send me copies of what you are doing so I can share” and go a long way in creating not just a weekly email chain but a culture of staff supporting staff.

 Establish Your Hashtag